GG38040/hybridsec_blog/src/content/blog/hybrid-warfare-uap-2025.md

 UAP shows that **ambiguity is a resource**.
 Someone will weaponize it.

 - Model how foreign actors might use “mystery” to **probe defenses**, **hide ISR**, or **shape narratives**.
-- Design your comms playbook so that you can:
+- Design your communications playbook so that you can:
   - Acknowledge anomalies honestly.
   - Share what you *do* know.
   - Set expectations about uncertainty without handing the field to conspiracy entrepreneurs.

 ### Lesson 4: Transparency is a security control

-GEIPAN’s public database, Brazil’s archival releases, NASA’s open report, and Canada’s Sky Canada documentation all move in the same direction: **partial transparency as a stabilizing control**. :contentReference[oaicite:22]{index=22}
+GEIPAN’s public database, Brazil’s archival releases, NASA’s open report, and Canada’s Sky Canada documentation all move in the same direction: **partial transparency as a stabilizing control**.

 In hybrid domains: